JoseJuan98/JoseJuan98/README.md

 * Data Engineering with Apache Spark and Delta Lakes.
 Acquiring a [Data Engineer Professional Certificate](https://academy.databricks.com/data-engineer) from Databricks.
 I enjoy data modeling and creating data pipelines to support Data Science projects.

 * Distributed and GPU solutions for data processing and ML/DL.
-Learning about Python libraries like Dask, CuDF, CuML, CuPy, CuGraph...
+Learning about Python libraries like Dask, CuDF, CuML, CuPy, Numba, ... and learning how to make my own cluster of computers.

 ### 👯 I’m looking to collaborate on